FrancisBroughton/Northcoder-news-react/README.md

 # Northcoder-news-react
-A front end web application using React, Javascript, CSS and HTML
+Northcoders News is a social news aggregation, web content rating, and discussion website (similar to Reddit) built using React, Javascript, CSS and HTML.

+Below is a brief summary for each page:

+**Home
-# Homepage - Top 10 articles
+- Renders Top 10 articles

-# Articles
+**Articles
-- Fetches all articles
+- Renders all articles

-# Topics - All Topics
+**Topics
-- Fetches all topics
+- Renders all topics

-# NPM packages used
+# Main NPM packages used

 1. react-redux
 2. react-router-dom
 3. axios